 - Sweat guides (will be explained below)

-A helmet’s primary purpose is to protect your head.
+A mountain bike helmet’s primary purpose is to protect your head.
 Ventilation and sweat management is an additional feature which is considered good to have but not essential.
 Hence you tend to pay a bit more for the best ventilated lids as it requires a bit more design.

 However, so we can suit all buyers, we have also found some ‘budget’ helmets that do almost as good of a job as the top lids!